Online-Marktplätze: E-Commerce Chancen und Risiken

 1: More reach

 The first notable advantage of online marketplaces is obvious.
 Because the platforms already have a lot of traffic, they offer the chance to achieve a considerable increase in reach.
-Unlike your own online store, whose visibility has to be built up over a long period of time with the help of SEO, with Amazon and the like you can focus fully on your offer and let your products speak for themselves.
+Unlike your own online store, whose visibility has to be built up over a longer period of time, you can fully focus on your offer on Amazon, eBay and the like and let your products speak for themselves.
 Articles with good conditions are usually taken into account by the algorithm and end up in the search results.

 2: More brand awareness

-Marketplaces are often a potential customer's first touch point with their product.
+Marketplaces are often a potential customer's first touchpoint with their product.
 Without them, many contacts might not even come about.
-Marketplaces can therefore also be used to raise awareness and establish your brand.
-The trick is to lure customers away from the marketplace and onto your own online store.
-To ensure that you succeed, it pays to create incentives and reward customers for their swing to the online store.
+Marketplaces can therefore also be used to make your brand known and establish it.
+The trick is to lure customers away from the marketplace and onto your own store.
+To make sure you succeed, it's worth creating incentives and rewarding customers for their swing to the online store.
 This can take the form of discounts, exclusive sales, or a loyalty points program.

 Reading tip: Why your online store needs a loyalty points program and how you can implement it is revealed in this blog post.